 It is possible to get around in Atlanta without a car.
 Atlanta is known for its car-dependent infrastructure, but there are alternative transportation options including public transport, walking, biking, and using rideshare services.

-Atlanta is the capital and largest city of the U.S. state of Georgia.
+Atlanta is the capital and largest city of Georgia.
 It is located in the northern part of the state and serves as a major cultural, economic, and transportation hub in the southeastern United States.